On 1 April 2009 Arts Council England became a provider of official statistics under the extended scope of the Statistics and Registration Act 2008.

 - a small number of named senior staff will see the report no more than 24 hours before it is published

 - prior to that, the data will only be seen by researchers and analysts for production, publication and quality assurance purposes

 This means that our official statistics will be released into the public domain with sufficient factual information to enable users to interpret the figures, and any comment from the Arts Council about what the figures might mean will be provided separately.

 If you have an enquiry that requires information from official statistics data that is still being compiled, we will not be able to share it with you until the headline information is published.

 Arts Council official statistics 2013/14

-In 2013/14 the Arts Council will produce five official statistics:
+In 2013/14 the Arts Council will produce three official statistics:

 - annual submission for regularly funded organisations - figures on the organisations receiving regular funding as National Portfolio Organisations, or as Major Partner Museums under the Renaissance programme